Faster cost cuts boost Orange

 Shares in Orange, the former French telephone monopoly which is 25 percent owned by the state, rose 3 percent to 11.24 euros following the results.

-The stock has outperformed European peers this year by making progress in stabilising its business and speculation about further market consolidation, rising 25 percent compared with just over a 1 percent rise in the European telecom sector index.
+The stock has outperformed European peers this year by making progress in stabilizing its business and speculation about further market consolidation, rising 25 percent compared with just over a 1 percent rise in the European telecom sector index .SXKP.

 "Overall, we see Orange results as encouraging especially in its domestic market where it seems that the worst phase of revenue erosion owing to the intense competition is over," brokerage Espirito Santo said in a note to clients.